Part D: Strategies for Improving Curriculum, Instruction, & Student Achievement

 C) Professional Development (5%)

-- Educators will reflect upon one PD piece at the end of each cycle year – either individual, site, or district based and its impact on their professional practice.
+- Educators will reflect upon one PD experience at the end of each cycle year – aligned to individual, site, or district based professional development goals.
+Educators reflect on changes made in their professional practice and impact on student learning that stem from professional learning implemented from the PD activity.

 D) Student Engagement Survey (5%)